nvi-inc/fs-vgos/fs-vgos.md

 Check RDBEs
 -----------

-Locate the RDBE Monitor window or start it by pressing `<Control><Shift>6` or typing `monit6` in a shell.
-Noting that the display switches between IF0 and IF1 every second, check for each RDBE
+Locate the RDBE Monitor window (momnit6) or start it by pressing `<Control><Shift>6`.
+Noting that for some fields the display switches between IF0 and IF1 every second, check for each RDBE that:
-that:

 1. DOT ticking and correct time